It's not just a book. It's a nugget of your identity, a slice of your story, and a part of your life's journey.

 Tsundoku isn't just a random habit.
 But a fusion of complex cultural, psychological, and personal elements that we aim to explore in this article.

-What Is Tsundoku?
+What is Tsundoku?

 The term Tsundoku (積ん読) combines the words "tsunde" meaning to stack things, "oku" which means to leave for a while, and "doku" which translates to reading.